 Next, Whitepages will request a personal phone number to confirm your identity.
 After entering your number, check the small box beneath and click “Call now to verify.”
 You will then receive a robocall to complete verification.

-Note: it’s crucial to provide an accurate number AND be ready to answer the pending phone call.
-Calls come in fast after clicking the prompt—and if you give the wrong number or miss the call for any reason, you will need to start the process over.
+For this step, it’s crucial to provide an accurate number AND be ready to answer the pending phone call.
+Calls come in fast after clicking the prompt.
+If you gave the wrong number or missed the call for any reason, you will need to start the process again.

 After you answer the call, the Whitepages robot will ask you to enter the four-digit verification code provided just after Step 8.
 Once your code is confirmed, the robot will provide an estimate (usually 24 hours) on how long it will take to complete your opt-out.

 Congratulations!
-Now that you have supplied your verification code, your personal info will no longer appear on any free searches across the site.
+Now that you’ve supplied your verification code, your personal info will no longer appear on any free searches across the site.

-But while your data will no longer be visible to everyday users, your name, address and phone number will still be searchable by Whitepages Premium subscribers—people who pay a monthly fee to access your data at their leisure.
+But while your data will no longer be visible to everyday users, your name, address and phone number will still be searchable by Whitepages Premium subscribers — people who pay a monthly fee to access data at their leisure.

-1. Visit the Whitepages Premium homepage and search your name
+1. Visit the Whitepages Premium homepage and search for your name

-2. Find the record you want to remove.
-Right-click on “View Details” and select “Copy link address.”
+2. Find the record you want to remove and keep in mind that premium listings appear in blue rectangles.
+Right-click on “View Full Report” and select “Copy link address.”